 Using environmental DNA would provide an efficient and non-invasive way to monitor biological environments, for example in caves, tree hollows, or underground burrows, “without actually having to disturb them or get really close,” Clare said.

 The researchers are now working with commercial companies to advance this technology.
 “What started off as an attempt to see if this approach could be used for ecological assessments,” said Clare, “has now become much more, with potential applications in forensics, anthropology, and even medicine.”

 An example medical application would be to analyze the transmission of airborne diseases, for example Covid-19.
 “At the moment, social distancing guidelines are based on physics and estimates of how far away virus particles can move,” Clare said, “but with this technique, we could actually sample the air and collect real-world evidence to support such guidelines.”

 “The main question we’re now working on is how far can this ‘air DNA’ travel,” Clare said, “and how big of a space can we be in and still detect the species that are present.”

 Other recent science and psychology news:

-- Algorithmic music recommendations don’t work so well for genres like hip-hop or hard rock, new study finds.
+- A new research paper finds that algorithmic music recommendations don’t work so well for fans of music genres such as hip-hop and hard rock.